Vandermode/ELD/README.md

 To reproduce our results presented in the paper (Table 1 and 2), please run ```ELD_preprocess.py``` first to standardize the file names of the ELD dataset and then take a look at ```scripts/test_SID.sh``` and ```scripts/test_ELD.sh```

-More surprising results will be revealed in our journal version of this work in future.

 ## ELD Dataset
 The dataset capture protocol is shown as follow: